UIC-CCTS-BSC/bscContentHelpers/README.md

 delete this YAML option.

 All arguments passed to the knit function have defaults, but some can be updated by explicitly setting parameters in the YAML header.
-These
-include:
+If you’re using the `bscContentHelpers::bsc_knit` function, some options include:

 -   `output_file: NULL`.
 This sets the output document name (minus the file extension).
 This will be the same for all output formats.
 If